 – So Charmander’s job is to give Moe third-degree burns on his legs?

 – I honestly don’t get why all those people up and left Moe’s place.
 Most of the stuff that Meowth was sabotaging had little impact on the guests.
 He blew away the fliers.
 Big whup.
-Who the hell really pays attention to fliers that get handed to them?
+Who really pays attention to fliers that get handed to them?
 To quote the great Mitch Hedberg;

 “Whenever I walk, people try to hand me out fliers, and when someone tries to hand me out a flier, it’s kinda like they’re saying, ‘Here, you throw this away.’ “